Do It to It: Acraze featuring Cherish version

-A tech house rework by Orlando-based DJ and producer Acraze (Charlie Duncker), credited to "Acraze featuring Cherish", was released on August 20, 2021.
+A tech house rework by Orlando-based DJ and producer Acraze (Charlie Duncker), credited to "Acraze featuring Cherish" (only "Acraze" is on cover arts however), was released on August 20, 2021.
 In the United States, it reached number three on the Billboard Hot Dance/Electronic Songs chart, and in Australia, it reached number 13 on the ARIA Club Tracks chart.
 On November 12, the track (as issued by Thrive Music) entered the top 40 of the UK Singles Chart for the first time, arriving at number 36 (up from number 60).
-On the Official Charts of January 7, 2022, "Do It to It" reached to UK Top 10 for the first time when it climbed up from number 43 to number 9 in its tenth week on the chart and reached the Irish Top 3.
+On the Official Charts of January 7, 2022, "Do It to It" reached to UK Top 10 for the first time when it climbed up from number 43 to number nine in its tenth week on the chart and reached the Irish Top 3.
 After dropping as low as number 68 on the UK singles chart, the song re-entered UK Top 40 (on the chart week-ending March 10, 2022) after the release of the official video.